mhorga/mhorga.github.io/_posts/2015-08-14-geocoding-in-ios.markdown

 }
 {% endhighlight %}

 This method looks pretty straightforward.
-First it constructs a URL using the base URL, a zip code, and the API key, then it serializes the data it finds at this URL into _JSON_ feed, and finally it parses the JSON response to obtain the latitude and longitude we were looking for.
+First it constructs a URL using the base URL, a zip code (provided as input argument), and the API key, then it serializes the data it finds at this URL into _JSON_ feed, and finally it parses the JSON response to obtain the latitude and longitude we were looking for.
 Now let's call this method in the __viewDidLoad()__ method:

 {% highlight swift %}
 getLatLngForZip("95014")